Hanuman Beniwal: National politics (2019–present)

 Beniwal served as member of institute body at the All India Institute of Medical Sciences, Jodhpur.

 Beniwal addressed a Jat community maha-panchayat on the Jaipur-Agra National Highway in Bharatpur, Rajasthan on 29 June 2025.
 He demanded OBC reservation for the Jat community of Bharatpur, Dholpur, and Deeg districts in central government services.
 Bharatpur MP Sanjna Jatav, also participated in the maha-panchayat, and a memorandum was submitted to the district collector, addressed to prime minister Narendra Modi, highlighting the exclusion of these districts’ Jats from the 1998 central OBC reservation granted to Jats of Rajasthan.

-Beniwal led the Jojri Bachao Andolan in Balotra district, Rajasthan, to protest against the ongoing pollution of the Jojri River caused by the inflow of untreated industrial waste containing toxic chemicals.
-On 17 August 2025, Beniwal, under the banner of the Rashtriya Loktantrik Party, organised a rally near the toll plaza close to Doli village in Balotra district.

-In October 2025, Beniwal played a key role in facilitating the medical evacuation of a 22-year-old Indian MBBS student, Rahul Ghosalya, who had suffered a brain stroke while studying in Kazakhstan.
-After the student’s family from Shahpura, near Jaipur, appealed for assistance, Beniwal coordinated with the Union cabinet minister Nitin Gadkari and the Rajasthan Association of North America (RANA) to arrange an air ambulance transfer to India.
-Rahul was successfully airlifted to Jaipur on 20 October 2025 and admitted to Sawai Mansingh Hospital (SMS Hospital) for advanced neurological care.
-In the media, Navbharat Times credited Beniwal and Rajasthan Association of North America for their efforts in ensuring the student’s safe return.